atubak400/Cloud-Term-of-the-Day/README.md

-﻿# Cloud Term of the Day
+﻿# Cloud Term for the Day

 1. Dedicated Host